 - 1. Non-school shirt, nonconforming pants, shorts or skorts. - 2.
 Shorts or skorts that are more than four inches above the knee. - 3.
 Clothing that is overly tight or baggy. - 4.
-Defiance to adhere to dress code (e.g., refusing to tuck shirt in). - 5.
+Defiance to adhere to dress code (e.g., refusing to take off a sweatshirt without a logo). - 5.
 Any major inappropriate or distractive appearance as deemed by the administration.